Diplosaurus/Chatbot-Scripts/wish/README.md

 ## Streamer Setup
 1. First, you'll need to import the script by downloading this folder and compressing it as a zip.
 You'll then want to import the script in your Streamlabs Chatbot Desktop app.
-2. Configure the following settings (optional) (THIS IS CURRENTLY NOT AVAILABLE YET, STAY TUNED):
+2. Configure the following settings (optional):
     - Event Five Star: whatever character you want to be the featured five star. ex.
 'Zhongli (Geo)'
     - Event Four Stars: A list of featured four star characters, separated by commas. ex.
 Razor (Electro), Lisa (Electro), Kaeya (Electro)
     - Four Star Pool (optional): A list of four stars to be included in the pool.
 If not specified, the default pool will be used.